SummaryRead the full fact sheet

 Regular tooth brushing helps to prevent gum disease by removing the plaque that causes it.
 Remember to:

 - Brush your teeth and along the gum line twice a day – in the morning and before going to bed.

-- use a toothbrush with a small head and soft bristles, and a fluoride toothpaste from the age of 18 months.
+- Use a toothbrush with a small head and soft bristles, and a fluoride toothpaste from the age of 18 months.